Seigniorage in the Civil War South

 50 Pages Posted: 22 Mar 2018 Last revised: 22 Apr 2019

 Date Written: March 15, 2018

 During the U.S. Civil War, the Confederate Congress adopted three currency reforms that reduced the quantity of Treasury notes in circulation by inducing the money-holding public to exchange their notes for long-term bonds and by taxation and repudiation of the notes themselves.
-Treating these currency reforms as event studies, we evaluate their effect on Confederate seigniorage using a model of inflationary finance.
-We find that the that the reforms reduced seigniorage revenue, which suggest that the South failed to maximize the revenue from seigniorage.
-This finding suggests that the South may have prolonged the war with a different monetary policy.
-We argue that this failure was caused by the bifurcation of the Confederate Congress into two groups – those that represented the Confederacy’s interior and those that represented areas that were no longer under Confederate control – contributed to the adoption of the reforms.
+We examine the political factors that influenced the adoption of these policies and how they affected the flow of seigniorage - revenue that the government derived by using the newly-printed Treasury notes to purchase the goods and services it required.
+We argue that the bifurcation of the Confederate Congress into two groups – those that represented the Confederacy’s interior and those that represented areas that were no longer under Confederate control – contributed to the adoption of the reforms.
 Our findings indicate that representing an area outside of the rebel government’s control increased the likelihood that a legislator would support efforts to reform the currency by over 90 percent.
 In addition, our results indicate that the rate of monetary expansion in the South was below that which would have maximized the revenue from seigniorage.
 We find that the reforms reduced the flow of seigniorage by approximately 57 percent, depriving the Confederate government of much-needed revenue.

 Keywords: U.S. Civil War, Seigniorage, Confederacy, Inflationary Finance

 Suggested Citation: Suggested Citation